 Clicking the "Model" column hyperlink in each row will open the Simpson hanger product page for that model in a separate browser tab.

-The hanger selection engine MAY NOT include allowances outlined in the manufacturer's technical bulletins.
+The hanger selection engine MAY NOT include all allowances outlined in the manufacturer's technical bulletins.
 The user may clear the hanger in RedSpec™ and use the manufacturer's literature to choose a hanger.

 It is the user's responsibility to account for any reductions or to take advantage of any increases specified in the hanger manufacturer's technical bulletins.